WIS-MICC-CellObservatory/Intestinal_Barrier_Function/README.md

 ## Output

 - Save results:
- 	+ Detailed results tables (for cells and for borders) + overlay for each image
+ 	+ Detailed results tables (for cells and for edges) + overlay for each image
 	+ Summary table with one line for each image: including the average values of both types of analysis
 - Save the active macro parameters in a text file in the Results folder